geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 - **[Metal compiler LLVM conflict workaround](#chrism-004039)**: Mac issue traced to metal compiler loading its own LLVM; fix is currently to skip the problematic tests rather than resolve the loader conflict.
 - **[Benchmarks should never fail](#geohot-004153)**: Emphasis on getting through compiler work to “image = 1”; added benchmark tests and wants Strix Halo benchmarks; any benchmark failure should lead to CI coverage that would have caught it.
 - **[Move tests to NULL device](#geohot-004331)**: Plan to systematically shift tests that don’t need real hardware onto the null device and ensure runners exercise that path.
-- **[Assembly emulator via AMD PDF pseudocode](#geohot-004411)**: Swapped to a Python-based emulator with minimal regression; instructions represented as UOPs; pipeline parses AMD PDFs for pseudocode; RDNA4 support merged; RDNA3 backend work planned.
+- **[Assembly emulator via AMD PDF pseudocode](#geohot-004411)**: Swapped to a Python-based emulator with minimal regression; instructions represented as UOps; pipeline parses AMD PDFs for pseudocode; RDNA4 support merged; RDNA3 backend work planned.
 - **[x86 backend direction](#geohot-004635)**: Critique of doing instruction selection post-linearization; prefer instruction selection pre-linearization and register-pressure-aware linearization for better codegen.
 - **[USB firmware sprint](#geohot-004829)**: Firmware reflashing workflow is smooth; USB enumeration is close; next is getting PCIe working—goal is fast USB 3 once both USB+PCIe are solid.
 - **[Call chains + autodiff + reduce→scan](#geohot-005053)**: Envisions chains of `call` enabling GPU command buffers (and cleaner WebGPU export); also wants `call` to work with derivatives and to replace `reduce` with a more general `scan`.